 This restaurant has lovely outdoor tables and handmade pasta.
 Don’t skip the house-made lasagna!
 The portions are large, so you can share a few dishes with your family.
 Borgo Pio 38.

-Check out our full post on where to eat in Rome with kids for more suggestions.
+Check out our full post on our favorite places eat in Rome with kids for more suggestions.

 7 Fun Facts About Vatican City